domluna/pubmedFastRAG/README.md

 Time taken for DB query 0.04568600654602051
 ```

-For embeddings (in seconds).
+For embeddings (in seconds):

 ```
 {'tokenization': 0.016788721084594727, 'model_inference': 0.0098114013671875, 'post_processing': 0.00022363662719726562, 'quantization': 2.5272369384765625e-05, 'total': 0.026870012283325195}
 'total': 0.026870012283325195
 ```

-Using CPU or GPU doesn't match a noticeable difference.
+Using CPU or GPU doesn't make a noticeable difference.
 The RAG timings do not differ either.